-Sarah King has over 35 years’ experience of working in media, communications and business development at leading London agencies, providing advice and PR support, for clients of all shapes and sizes, from government agencies and international corporates to not-for-profits and new start-ups, often in very challenging markets or in response to sensitive issues.
-She now works as an independent director, serving on the boards of a number of commercial and not-for-profit organisations as well as providing senior level counsel on business strategy and communications and is currently Chair of Polka Theatre, Britain’s leading children’s theatre and a non-executive director of Hillgate Public Relations as well as serving on the Council of Royal Holloway, University of London and aid and development agency, Tearfund.
+Sarah King has over 35 years’ experience of working in media, communications and business development at leading London agencies, providing advice and PR support, for clients of all shapes and sizes, from government agencies and international corporate organisations to not-for-profits and new start-ups, often in very challenging markets or in response to sensitive issues.
+She now works as an independent director, serving on the boards of a number of commercial and not-for-profit organisations as well as providing senior level counsel on business strategy and communications and is currently Chair of Polka Theatre, Britain’s leading children’s theatre and a Non-Executive Director of Hillgate Public Relations as well as serving on the Council of Royal Holloway, University of London and aid and development agency, Tearfund.

 Both types of roles are very fulfilling but being an NED is much clearer cut.
 You are there as an experienced, independent member of the Board, informed about but not engaged in the management of the business, as a “critical friend” and to advise on longer term strategy, ideally providing an element of creativity.
 The role of trustee is much more flexible, depending on the needs of the organisation.
 It implies personal commitment not just to the organisation but also to the cause the charity represents.
 While an NED role carries responsibility to ensure the long term future of the organisation, trustees are also employers, responsible for how the organisation is managed.
 You are called on to act as ambassador and may also need to learn new skills.
 For example, as Chair of Polka Theatre for Children, I am responsible for the quality of Polka’s productions, all of which are linked to the National Curriculum, two theatres, copyright issues and the safety of 90,000 children, families and teachers who visit each year.